Skip to Content

 What is the best way to drink Maraschino Liqueur?

-While you can sip maraschino liqueur straight up or on the rocks, the best way to drink the sour cherry liqueur is in cocktails like the Aviation, Brooklyn, Diplomat, Hemingway Daiquiri, Last Word and Martinez.
+While you can sip maraschino liqueur straight up or on the rocks, the best way to drink the sour cherry liqueur is in cocktails like the Aviation, Brooklyn, Diplomat, Hemingway Daiquiri, Last Word, Martinez and Mary Pickford

 What is the most iconic Maraschino Liqueur cocktail?